Nabakalebara: Rituals

 The search group announces where the logs are located in order; the last is Jagannath's tree.
 Security is arranged by the government of Odisha.
 The trees are ritually cut down, and the logs transported in small carts to the temple in Puri, where they are carved into deities.
 At midnight on Chaturdashi, the tattva Padārtha is transferred from the old deities to the new.
-The new deities are worshipped, and the old are buried in sand.
+This process happens in secrecy, all other servitors are removed from the temple premises except for the "Pati" and "Daitapati" servitors, Deula Karana and Tadhau Karana servitors of the Karana community also remain present in the temple premises along with Gajapati Maharaja as his representatives and guard the temple premises with their swords.
+The new deities are worshipped, and the old ones are buried in sand.

 Rituals and mythology are attached to Nabakalebara.
 The procedure for the transformation of images was mentioned in Sanskrit manuscripts, written on palm leaves and kept in the temple.
 The temple's three head priests are charged with reading and interpreting them.

 The images of Jagannath must be made of wood.
 Since the deity is dark, the neem tree from which his image is carved should be dark also.
 The trees used for the images of his brother and sister are lighter in color, since his siblings are fair in complexion.

 Jagannath's tree must have four principal branches, symbolizing the four arms of Narayana.
 No branches are broken or cut.
 The tree must be located near a three-way intersection or surrounded by three mountains.
 A hermitage and a temple to Shiva must be nearby, and natural impressions of a conch-shell and chakra (wheel) must be on the trunk.

 After the tree is felled, sections are selected for carving and the remainder is buried; the location is then considered sacred.
 The logs are placed in a wooden six-wheeled oxcart and transported to the temple, where they are kept in the koili vaikuntha (koili means "burial ground", and vaikuntha means "heaven"); the old deities are buried, and the new ones made.
 After the transfer of essence, the old images are considered lifeless.